matheusgm/Asteroides/README.md

 # Asteroides
+A 2D game developed in Python using the `Pygame` library.
 <p align="left">
   <img src="photo/photo_1.png" width="400" title="game_photo">
 </p>

 ## Description

-Asteroides is a 2D game developed in Python using the Pygame library.
-It is based on the classic arcade game Asteroids which aims to use a spaceship to destroy asteroids that come from any direction.
+It is based on the classic arcade game `Asteroids` which aims to use a spaceship to destroy asteroids that come from any direction.
 The objective of this project was, working as a team and using the knowledge acquired in the Python language, to develop a game in 1 night focusing on the main game mechanics.

 ## Authors